EstherSlabbert/tech230_AWS/VPC.md

 _Note_: Existing Security Groups will not work with a created VPC; you must create a new Security Group with rules for the required ports and a descriptive name.

-3. Launch your EC2 instance (VM) and you should be able to access the webserver that it is running, provided it is a public subnet that you connected your VM to.
+3. Launch your EC2 instance(s) (VM(s)) and you should be able to access the webserver that your App VM is running using the public IPv4 in your web browser, provided it is a public subnet that you connected your VM to.